Mike-Honey/covid-19-au-vaccinations/README.md

 The last CDC metric is % of staffed inpatient beds occupied.
 I don't have data on hand for that for Australia.
 But as Australia is well into the "High" zone on the first 2 indicators, and the CDC instruction is "Use the Highest Level that applies", that metric is not needed.

 ## Summary

-Reff is calculated following the parameters used by [Professor Adrian Esterman](https://twitter.com/profesterman/status/1479226466181484544?s=20&t=ZJ7rvC2JPQjvpBCeGn_KKA) - first smooth the daily cases using a 7-day average, then divide the latest day's cases (7-day avg) by the cases (7-day avg) from 4 days prior.
-It shows the momentum in the rise of fall of cases, with a Reff of 1.0 meaning cases are neither declining nor falling.

 The Statistics by Geography page shows a time series chart with a line for each Geography (states & territories, plus the national aggregate).
 A wide range of statistics are available, covering cases, hospitalisations, ICU, deaths, testing, vaccinations.
 I favour ratios per X population for comparison of the Geographies, as their population varies widely.
 The raw numbers are also available.
 You can choose which Geographies to include, and the time period.